kyma-project/test-infra/development/tools/cmd/dnscollector/README.md

 Usually, the job that provisions the cluster cleans up the resources once they are not needed.
 It can happen, however, that the job cleanup process fails.
 This causes a resource leak that generates unwanted costs.
-The garbage collector finds and removes unused IP Addresses and related DNS records.
+The garbage collector finds and removes unused IP addresses and related DNS records.

 There are three conditions used to find IP Address for removal: